simpledotorg/simple-server/doc/wiki/move-patient-data-between-facilities.md

 # Moving patient data from one facility to another

-There are some circumstances where a facility's data might need to be transferred to another facility:
+Users of Simple might need a facility's data to be transferred to another facility in some circumstances:
 - Patients were accidentally created in the wrong facility
 - A facility needs to be deleted and merged with another facility